Best Hotels Near the Bucharest Train Station (Gara de Nord) [2026 Guide]

 What I love most is the spa.
 There’s an indoor pool, hammam, gym, salt room – you name it.
 Treat yourself to a massage or just soak your stress away after a day of exploring Bucharest (or after a long train ride).

-If you’re booking here, make sure to choose a package with spa access – it’s worth every extra leu (Romania’s currency).
+If you’re booking here, I recommend you choose a package with spa access – it’s worth every extra leu (Romania’s currency), but keep in mind that the basic, standard room rate doesn’t come with included Spa Access.

 It is true, it’s pricier than the other hotels on our list, but if you can afford it, it’s the best pick for sure!